Nationwide Property Records, Liens, & Documents, including Deeds

 What is Property?

-• the rights that one individual has in land or goods to the exclusion of all others; rights gained from the ownership of wealth.
+• The rights that one individual has in land or goods to the exclusion of all others; rights gained from the ownership of wealth.

-• Real Estate.
+• Real Estate, Land.

 What are Real Estate Property Records?